 The follow-up obtained a response rate of around 44%, and around 90% of respondents answered within two weeks.
-The resulting sample is slightly older but otherwise broadly comparable to our baseline sample in terms of observable demographics (Appendix Table A2).
+The resulting sample is slightly older but otherwise broadly comparable to our baseline sample regarding observable demographics (Appendix Table A2).
 The mean (median) completion for the follow-up wave was 14 (9) minutes (Appendix Figure A2).

-3 Effects of "Real-Person Treatment"
+3 Effects of the "Real-Person Treatment"

 In this section, we investigate whether the potential for real-world implementation affected the distributional choices of respondents.
 First, we present methodological checks on the randomization and the anonymity of the real person.
-Second, we present treatment effects on distributional choices.
+Second, we present the treatment effects on distributional choices.
 Third, we investigate potential heterogeneities by population subgroups.
 Fourth, we present robustness analyses.
 All analyses in this section are pre-registered unless noted otherwise.

 Balancing.
 To give our estimates a causal interpretation, the treatment assignment must be uncorrelated with any respondent characteristics that may predict their distributional choices.
-Therefore, we test the balance of respondents' socio-demographic characteristics between the treatment and the control group.
-In particular, we regress the treatment status $Treat_i$ of respondent i on K pre-specified individual characteristics denoted by $x_i^k$ :
+Therefore, we test the balance of respondents' socio-demographic characteristics